 Typically described as an activity short in duration but very high intensity.
 Unlike the aerobic system, it derives its energy from the muscle itself (ATP) and therefore depletes the muscle relatively quick which provides that burning sensation.
 This is due to a build-up hydrogen irons from the lactic acid used to generate energy from the muscle.
 Examples include sprinting, HITT work and powerlifting.
 One of the adaptations for the anaerobic system is its ability for the blood vessels going to the muscle to provide energy to increase in size.
 This vasodilation allows progressively more blood to reach the muscle and therefore allows the muscle to work harder, for longer.

-Some physiological changes will occur regardless of which system is being used.
-An example of this would be an increased VO2 max.
-This represents the amount of oxygen that can be utilized by the body and with training, it becomes more efficient.
+Regardless of which system is being used, physiological changes will occur to the body.
+An example of this would be an increased VO2 max, which represents the amount of oxygen that can be utilized by the body.
+With training, a person can increase their V02 max.
 This is why fitter individuals will typically have lower heart rates, as per beat they are receiving more blood and can extract the required nutrients from the blood far more effectively than untrained individuals.

 If you would like to learn more about developing the cardiovascular system, come in and chat with our physio’s at Pivotal Motion Physiotherapy.
 Book online or call 07 3352 5116!